Hulalazz/cs207-F17/project/rubric.md

 ## Code Documentation
 All modules, classes, and methods must be documented.
 Try not to repeat things.
-Make sure you include doctests as appropriate.
+Make sure you include doctests.

 ## Input file
 Your code must be able to read in and parse an `XML` input file (as discussed in class).
 I will